kumar303/remote-control/README.md

 * View the remote control page by opening `remote-control/index.html` in a browser
 * Deploy a new version by typing `npm run push-remote`

+## Distribution

+Currently, the extension is self-signed for testing purposes.
+You can install it in Firefox from the `extension-dist` directory.

+To create a new distribution, build the package like this:

+    export WEB_EXT_API_KEY=user:...
+WEB_EXT_API_SECRET=a44f...
+    npm run make-alpha-dist

 ## Icons